Welcome to the Bet Midrash

 After each session, we will upload recordings of the session, along with the Hebrew/Aramaic pronunciation of the text covered and inside/outside translations of the text onto the Class Portal.

-- Option #2 is the Jastrow Dictionary on Sefaria.
-With this option you can type the root or word you are looking for into a search box (via the onscreen Hebrew keyboard) and jump directly to an entry.
+- The Jastrow Dictionary on Sefaria: With this option you can type the root or word you are looking for into a search box (via the onscreen Hebrew keyboard) and jump directly to an entry.
 You may need to scroll backward and forward from there because there can be multiple entries for the same term.
 Sefaria includes a built-in function to adjust the font size which you can access by selecting the “Aא” button on the upper right side of the page.
 Some benefits of using this option are that the digitized text is clearer than the Tyndale Archive’s scans and Sefaria is compatible with screen reader technology.
 Some challenges are that it is harder to get on the “same page” as your chevruta (there are no page numbers), and sometimes the search function takes you to unexpected places.

 No one will be turned away for lack of funds: during the registration process, you will be asked to identify the tuition amount that you would like to pay.
 All classes have a sliding scale tuition structure.
 If the tuition scale remains prohibitive, you will be offered the opportunity to make a meaningful contribution that is right-sized for your budget.
 You will be asked to choose a tuition or contribution amount in step two of SVARA’s two-step enrollment process.

 Payment options include the opportunity to pay all at once or in a 2- or 3-installment pay plan.

 If you have any other needs for making your learning experience with SVARA accessible, please don’t hesitate to James, SVARA’s point person for accessibility.
 We’re learning more each day about how to make online learning more accessible, and we’re grateful to everyone who shares feedback and ideas!